witnet/documentation/docs/ethereum/price-feeds.md

-# Witnet Public Price Feeds
+# Witnet Public Price Feeds on Ethereum

 Witnet Foundation operates a series of public price feeds both for showcasing the capabilities of the Witnet oracle, and as a public service for the broader Ethereum community.